vicentegaete5/JWMediaFix/README.md

 ## Donations

 This program is free and will remain free.
 If it has been useful to you, a donation is appreciated but never required.
-[Github Sponsors](https://github.com/sponsors/vicentegaete5)

 ## Disclaimer